 - Lowers blood pressure.
 Several compounds in lemon balm have been found to assist in reducing high blood pressure.

 How to Make Lemon Balm Herbal Tea

 A soothing tea is a great way to access the benefits of lemon balm.
 It can be enjoyed by the cupful in the evening when you want to relax and unwind.
 A pitcher of iced lemon balm tea on a hot summer day is a refreshing drink.
 Studies found that teas with the highest amounts of antioxidants are brewed at home.

 Hot Tea By The Cup

 To make a relaxing cup of hot lemon balm tea, harvest and rinse about 2 to 3 tablespoons of the leaves and stems with cold water.
 Bruise the leaves gently with your hand.
-Add the leaves to a tea cup and fill with boiling water.
-Allow it to steep for 3 to 4 to four minutes.
-Then strain.
-Sweeten to taste, with stevia, raw honey, or desired sweetener.
+Add the leaves to a teacup and fill with boiling water.
+Allow it to steep for 3 to 4 minutes, then strain.
+Sweeten to taste with stevia, raw honey, or desired sweetener.

 Iced Tea By The Pitcher

 Harvest and rinse fresh leaves and stems with cold water.
 Add a generous handful of leaves to a 3-quart pot of pure water, and bring it just to a boil on the stovetop.
 Remove from heat and strain into a pitcher.
 Sweeten with stevia, honey, or desired sweetener, and stir.
 Chill, and serve over ice.